DAVID BOWIE IS – Brooklyn Museum March 2 – July 15, 2018

 You can read my piece about Angie here:

 Angela Bowie – The Prettiest Star

 I didn’t see any mention of Kabuki actor Tamasaburo Bando, the onnagata who taught Bowie the art of Kabuki makeup.
 And strangely absent were the dresses by Mr. Fish.
 Also missing were Vince Taylor and the Legendary Stardust Cowboy, whose personae made up the Ziggy Stardust character.
 The show is not in chronological order.

 A Space Oddity room housed moon-landing memorabilia with the original 1960s Bowie video, and also the 1970s Mick Rock produced promo playing the Stylophone.
 Nice to see the original Varsarely Op Art painting (curated by Calvin Lee) surrounding Bowie’s face on the first edition of the Space Oddity album cover.
 It was amazing to see George Underwood’s original illustration with Bowie’s reference sketch.

 The London Boys / Liza Jane sheet music / Score for The Laughing Gnome / Oh You Pretty Things / Life On Mars? (completely different lyrics) / Starman / Five Years / Lady Stardust (he originally had blonde hair, and sang his songs of rebels, kings and queens) / Rock N’ Roll Suicide (the water wall is calling) / Rebel Rebel…

-A handwritten page of ‘Station to Station’ ideas bear crossed-out lines resembling the future Iggy Pop song, ‘Nightclubbing’
+A handwritten page of ‘Station to Station’ ideas has crossed-out lines resembling the future Iggy Pop song, ‘Nightclubbing’: